-I stayed in The Majestic Malacca over twenty years ago.
+I first stayed in The Majestic Malacca nearly thirty years ago.
 At that time it was a small hotel in a 1920's former mansion which was looking very run down.
 The hotel had bags of character but frankly was a bit of a dump.

 If you want to see some pictures of how the hotel used to look you can take a look at my blog article.